 * 6/15: Suijin Matsuri–Shinto rite honoring the Kami of Water.

-* 6/17: Fathers’ Day–Day to give love and thanks to all fathers; day for all fathers to celebrate fatherhood and contemplate their sacred duty to provide for the physical, intellectual, emotional, and spiritual needs of their children. * 6/17: Day to celebrate Starhawk’s work in reclaiming the Goddess and raising Goddess-consciousness.
-She teaches an eco-egalitarian form of Wicca.
-Wiccans advocate for environmental protection and gender equality out of reverence for Goddess, who controls, and is manifested in, Nature.
+* 6/18: Fathers’ Day–Day to give love and thanks to all fathers; day for all fathers to celebrate fatherhood and contemplate their sacred duty to provide for the physical, intellectual, emotional, and spiritual needs of their children.

 A Multifaith Calendar Reflecting Eco-Egalitarian Spirituality